Skip to content

 The show-file: parameter controls whether to display the source file information column:

-• true - Show file info (default, responsive layout)
+• true or show - Show file info (default, responsive layout)

 txt